edwindus/attentionspan/content/posts/dacorsa/storia/index.md

 ![Fifth release of www.dacorsa.net in December 2004 using Typo3 content management system](2004-dacorsa-net-release-05.jpg)
 ![Sixth release of www.dacorsa.net in March 2005 using Typo3 content management system](2005-dacorsa-net-release-06.jpg)

-Just (comprehensive) new frontend template for the existing [Typo3 online CMS](https://typo3.org) stack.
+Just (comprehensive) new frontend templates for the existing [Typo3 online CMS](https://typo3.org) stack.